Best IT Asset Management Tools in 2026: Compared for Hybrid IT Teams

 - NVD integration connects asset data to known vulnerabilities, helping security teams prioritize remediation by business impact

-- Dedicated support that includes a Customer Success Manager for every account, not just enterprise-tier customers
+- Dedicated support that includes a Customer Success Manager for all accounts, not just enterprise-tier customers

 If you value reliable discovery, contextual CMDB, smooth integrations, and a team that listens, it’s worth a test drive.

-Book your Virima demo today → See how Virima discovers, maps, and operationalizes your IT environment.
+See Virima in action — book a personalized demo.
 No commitments, no sales pressure.
-Just a live walkthrough of what your ITAM could actually look like.
+Just a live walkthrough of what your ITAM could look like.
+Schedule your demo!

 FAQ: IT asset management software in 2026 {#faq}